icoleto/go-api/README.md

 ```

 ### Utils
-I use this tool for automatic program reload:
+Use this tool for automatic program reload:

+**Note:** Only work on Linux
 >[go-reload](https://github.com/alexedwards/go-reload)

 ## Authors